Regulation C6: Integrated Masters Degrees

 shall be awarded the Master’s Degree.

-11.3 (This paragraph only applies to students entering Level 4 or repeating Level 4 in full from September 2013 onwards) Programme regulations shall state whether any condonement is available whereby credit will be awarded to a student for one or more modules of up to 45 credits* in total with a mark between 30 and 39 across Levels 4, 5 or 6 (with no more than 30 credits* at any one level of study) as well as one or more modules of up to 35 credits* in total with a mark of between 40 and 49 at Level 7. [*excluding those classed as ‘Qualified Fails’.]
+11.3 Programme regulations shall state whether any condonement is available whereby credit will be awarded to a student for one or more modules of up to 45 credits* in total with a mark between 30 and 39 across Levels 4, 5 or 6 (with no more than 30 credits* at any one level of study) as well as one or more modules of up to 35 credits* in total with a mark of between 40 and 49 at Level 7. [*excluding those classed as ‘Qualified Fails’.]

-11.4 Re-assessment of Level 7 modules is not offered until degree results have been classified.
-Only students who fail to achieve an integrated masters degree at the first attempt will be offered re- assessment of failed Level 7 modules capped at 50%.
-These students will remain eligible for an integrated Master’s degree if re-assessment is successfully completed to the standard required for an integrated Master’s degree.
-Any student who fails to satisfy the requirements for the award of a integrated Master’s Degree after such reassessment has taken place shall revert to Honours Degree candidature and be considered for the award of an Honours Degree under the provisions of Regulation C3.
+11.4 Only students who fail to achieve an integrated Master's degree at the first attempt and have a reassessment opportunity available on any failed Level 7 modules will be offered reassessment of those failed modules capped at 50%.
+These students will remain eligible for an integrated Master’s degree if reassessment is successfully completed to the standard required for an integrated Master’s degree.
+Any student who fails to satisfy the requirements for the award of an integrated Master’s Degree after such reassessment has taken place shall revert to Honours Degree candidature and be considered for the award of an Honours Degree under the provisions of Regulation C3.
 The honours degree award title shall be such as is specified in the relevant course regulations and the relevant course regulation shall specify whether students be entitled to any accreditation by a professional statutory or regulatory body.

 12. Classification of Award

-12.1 (This paragraph only applies to students entering Level 4 or repeating Level 4 in full from the 2013/4 academic year onwards) Students who have attained the required standard shall be awarded the degree with honours classification as follows:
+12.1 Students who have attained the required standard shall be awarded the degree with honours classification as follows:

 (a) Level 5 modules = 20%